jygan/Advanced-Lane-Detection/README.md

 # Advanced Lane Finding Project

-## In this project, the goal is to write a software pipeline to identify the lane boundaries in a video.
+## Project Goal: Develop a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
+Detect lane lines in a variety of conditions, including changing road surfaces, curved roads, and variable lighting.

 ### The software pipeline consists of the following stages: